Holmes-Alan/ABPN/README.md

 We propose a single image super-resolution using Attention based Back Projection Network (ABPN) to achieve good SR performance with low distortion.

-# For proposed HBPN model, we claim the following points:
+# For proposed ABPN model, we claim the following points:

 • Attention Back Projection Block to learn cross-correlation of features.